uhlitz/dvd-screensaver-game/README.md

 # DVD Screensaver Game

 A neon-soaked browser game inspired by the classic DVD screensaver.
-Compete to see whose logo nails a screen corner first!
+Open `index.html` in your browser and compete to see whose logo nails a screen corner first!

 ![](dvd-screensaver-game.png)